baens/blog.baens.net/content/posts/making-inspec-work-with-gcp-and-packer.md

 Really quick, if you haven't used any of the tools let me explain what I'm trying todo.
 I want to create an image of a VM that I can just spin up with everything I need.

 So enough yap, let's see what the code looks like.
+If you want to see everything put together, [code repository here](https://github.com/baens/code-examples-blog.baens.net/tree/packer-gcp-ssh-key).

 # The problems I faced